TomasTomecek/sen/README.md

 ![Build Status](https://travis-ci.org/TomasTomecek/sen.svg?branch=master)

-`sen` is a terminal user interface for docker engine:
+`sen` is a terminal user interface for containers:
  * it can interactively manage your containers and images:
-  * manage? start, stop, restart, kill, delete,...
+  * start, stop, restart, kill, delete,...
  * there is a "dashboard" view for containers and images
  * you are able to inspect containers and images
  * sen can fetch logs of containers and even stream logs real-time